-If you wish to explore Tuscany then having Florence as your base is a good idea.
+If you wish to explore Tuscany, then having Florence as your base is a good idea.
 I had an incredible time in Florence.
 You can read more about it here.
-When it comes to exploring Tuscany, you can rent a car that will give you the possibility to explore all the surrounding areas at your own pace or if you don’t feel confident enough to drive around in a foreign country then you can just use the train or organized bus excursions.
-On our fourth day in Italy we booked a full day tour to visit Siena and San Gimignano.
-(Check out this post: Tuscany 7-day Itinerary).
+When it comes to exploring Tuscany, you can rent a car that will give you the possibility to see all the surrounding areas at your own pace.
+In case if you don’t feel confident enough to drive around in a foreign country, then you can just use the train or organized bus excursions.
+On our fourth day in Italy, we booked a full day tour to visit Siena, San Gimignano and Chianti (check out this post: Tuscany 7-day Itinerary).
 Note that it’s a better tour than the similar one offered by Viator because the latter doesn’t include a visit to Chianti and lunch.
 So, let’s see why this trip became so memorable.

-- Piazza del Campo which is the historic center of Siena and is regarded as one of Europe’s greatest medieval squares.
+- Piazza del Campo.
+It’s the historic center of Siena, and it’s regarded as one of Europe’s greatest medieval squares.
 The square is constructed in a shell-shape where visitors sit around to enjoy the surrounding beauty.
 The center is full of restaurants and cafes as well as souvenir shops.
 This is where the famous Palio horse race takes place twice a year

-The guide then took us to the Contrada della Selva which is a museum inside the Church of Saint Sebastian built in the end of the 15th century.
-It is actually a ritual that the horse of that Contrada enters the Church to be blessed before the Palio race.
-Siena also has a smaller version of the Duomo like the one in Florence, known as the Siena Cathedral.
-It has the form of a Latin cross with a slightly projecting transept, a dome and a bell tower.
-The exterior and interior are constructed of white and greenish-black marble in alternating stripes, with addition of red marble on the façade.
-Afterwards we had some free time to enjoy a light lunch at the Piazza del Campo before heading to our next destination, San Gimignano.
+- Contrada della Selva.
+It’s a museum inside the Church of Saint Sebastian built at the end of the 15th century.
+It is actually a ritual that the horse of that Contrada enters the church to be blessed before the Palio race.
+Siena also has a smaller version of the Duomo, like the one in Florence, known as the Siena Cathedral.
+It has the form of a Latin cross with a slightly projecting transept, a dome, and a bell tower.
+The exterior and interior are constructed of white and greenish-black marble in alternating stripes, with the addition of red marble on the façade.